yashkadam007/brewkar/README.md

 ## Development

 - Run tests: `make test`
-- Create a new migration: `make migrate-create name=migration_name`
-- Apply migrations: `make migrate-up`
+- Apply migrations: `make migrate`
-- Rollback migrations: `make migrate-down`
+- Generate dependency injection code: `make wire`
 - Run linter: `make lint`

+## Dependency Injection

+This project uses Google Wire for dependency injection.
+When making changes to the dependency graph:

+1. Update the provider sets or provider functions in `internal/di/wire.go`
+2. Run `make wire` to regenerate the implementation
+3. The application will be automatically wired together at startup